After my long blogging hiatus, I returned with a list of topics that I wanted to cover.

 #1 A. Gary Shilling

 One of my favorite investors is Gary Shilling.
-He top-called interest rates in the early 1980s and advised investors to buy Treasuries when interest rates were sky high and declining.
+He top-called interest rates in the early 1980s and advised investors to buy Treasuries when interest rates were sky-high and declining.
 That was one of the best investment calls in history.
 I cover him more in detail in the post The Age of Deleveraging.

 About 4-5 years ago he was being interviewed about the sluggish recovery and with the same calmness that he always exhibits he mentioned how pro-labor movements always come in cycles.
-A pro-labor cycle was coming and we would see things unfold that were common in periods where labor movements get strong.
+A pro-labor cycle was coming and we would see things unfold that were common in periods when labor movements get strong.
 Calls for higher minimum wages, protectionism, tariffs, rent control, curbing immigration, and other populist ideas aimed at reducing inequality.

 Shilling was clear that those methods were not the strategies he would implement to boost hiring, but this is what was going to happen.
 Something about that interview really stuck with me.
 Not just his calls, but how even one of the top investors of our generation with an opinion and a voice on TV could play the role of the impartial observer.
 I found it something to aspire to.
 Look past what you may want to happen and see the world for what it is.